Same-sex marriage in Chiapas

-Same-sex marriage has been legal in Chiapas following a ruling by the Supreme Court of Justice of the Nation, issued on 11 July 2017, that the ban on same-sex marriage violated the equality and non-discrimination provisions of the Constitution of Mexico.
+Same-sex marriage is legal in Chiapas, following a ruling by the Supreme Court of Justice of the Nation, issued on 11 July 2017, that the ban on same-sex marriage violated the equality and non-discrimination provisions of the Constitution of Mexico.
 The ruling, published in the Official Journal of the Federation on 11 May 2018, legalized same-sex marriage in Chiapas.
 On 26 December 2024, the Congress of Chiapas passed legislation by a vote of 30–0 with 4 abstentions codifying the ruling into state law.
 The measure was signed by Governor Eduardo Ramírez Aguilar, and took effect on 1 January 2025.

 Legal history

 Background

 The Supreme Court of Justice of the Nation ruled on 12 June 2015 that state bans on same-sex marriage are unconstitutional nationwide.
 The court's ruling is considered a "jurisprudential thesis" and did not invalidate state laws, meaning that same-sex couples denied the right to marry would still have to seek individual amparos (/es/; koltayel; kikanel; kotyañtyel; koltalajel; kolet; tu’ cu tajcubʌj) in court.
 The ruling standardized the procedures for judges and courts throughout Mexico to approve all applications for same-sex marriages and made the approval mandatory.
 Specifically, the court ruled that bans on same-sex marriage violate Articles 1 and 4 of the Constitution of Mexico.
 Article 1 of the Constitution states:

 Any form of discrimination, based on ethnic or national origin, gender, age, disabilities, social status, medical conditions, religion, opinions, sexual orientation, marital status, or any other form, which violates the human dignity or seeks to annul or diminish the rights and freedoms of the people, is prohibited.

 The Constitution of Chiapas does not expressly forbid the recognition of same-sex marriages.
 Article 9 of the Constitution states that "the State of Chiapas will promote policies aimed at guaranteeing the right of every person to: [...] the protection of the development of their family."